colortiger/anymotuino/README.md

 =============================

 Here comes the fun part.
 Put your DIY glasses on and let's build this thing!
+You can also find the Fritzing schematic [here](fritzing/Anymotuino.fzz).

 1. Build the core of the device
 -------------------------------